-As national economies evolve, overlap, and merge, the need to do business in a variety of cultures is an irreversible necessity.
-International corporations are increasingly searching for workers who are skilled, flexible, and able to adjust and apply their skills with the tact and sensitivity that will enhance business success internationally.
-Degrees with a cultural emphasis such as a MA in a regional study or a LLM in US law are essential to learning the specific skill sets needed to transcend cultural boundaries, but do not have a focus on cultural communications.
+As national economies evolve, overlap, and merge, the need to work with people from other cultures is an irreversible necessity.
+International corporations are increasingly searching for business management professionals who are skilled, flexible, and able to adjust and apply their skills with the tact and sensitivity that will enhance business success internationally.
+Degrees with a cultural emphasis such as an MA in a regional study or an LLM in US law are essential to learning the specific skill sets needed to transcend cultural boundaries, but do not have a focus on cultural communications.
 Increasing one’s personal worth in the global workforce is a difficult task in today’s hypercompetitive, interconnected economy; however, this task becomes more feasible through intercultural communication training.

 Intercultural Communication Defined